stgeorgeshurstville/bulletin/_docs/reflectionQuestions.md

 order: 7
 ---

-### MIG Idea
+### BIG Idea

-Jesus has come to save us from our righteousness.
+Make the glory of God our greatest ambition and the Lord Jesus our greatest treasure.

 ### Reflection questions:
-1.  ‘“All said and done, my friends, it will be an ill day for us if what most humans mean by ‘religion’ ever vanishes from the Earth.
-It can still send us the truly delicious sins.
-The fine flower of unholiness can grow only in the close neighbourhood of the Holy.
-Nowhere do we tempt so successfully as on the very steps of the altar.”’
-(C S Lewis, Screwtape Letters)

-- Discuss

-2. Please read Matthew 6:1-18.
-- What are the acts of righteousness?
+1. - Do you struggle with worry and anxiety?
+What are you worrying about at the moment?
-- What pattern can you see about these acts?
+- What sort of advice do you hear about worrying?
+How are they helpful/unhelpful?

-- What is Jesus not  saying?
-What is he saying?
+2. Jesus turns to talking about ‘treasure’ and worry.
+How is this related to the ‘righteousness’ that he’s been talking about?

+3. According to Jesus, there are two types of treasures: treasures on earth and treasures in heaven.

-- What is Jesus revealing about our hearts?
+What is a ‘treasure’?
-- What is the reward from God (see Matthew 5:1-12)?
-How do we get this ‘reward’?
-- How is this not salvation by works (try harder)?

-3. Please look at each of the case studies in Matt 5:21-48.
-- Is there a pattern to these?
-- How is Jesus revealing what’s in our hearts in these case studies?
-- What does Jesus reveal about God?
-- How does Jesus fulfil the Law and the Prophets?
-- What does holiness/righteousness look like in these areas of life:
-a) Sex and marriage
-b) Our words
-c) Conflict

-4. In what ways might you be stealing glory from God?

-- How can you be vigilant and alert?
+How are they similar?
+How are they different?

-- What does it mean for you to surrender to JEsus?
+What does it mean to store up treasures in heaven?
+What doesn’t it mean?

-- How might you make God’s glory your ambition and reason for doing everything?
-What might this look like?
+4. What is Jesus teaching about worrying?

+If someone comes to you with anxiety and worries, what might be unhelpful for you to say?
+How might you lovingly and truthfully respond to them?